 1. WHAT IS THE PURPOSE OF THIS DOCUMENT?

-References to we, our or us in this notice are to Clean Power Hydrogen Group Limited.
+References to we, our or us in this notice are to Clean Power Hydrogen plc and its subsidiary companies.

 We are a “data controller”.
 This means that we are responsible for deciding how we hold and use personal information about you.
 We are committed to protecting the privacy and security of your personal information and we are required under data protection legislation to notify you of the information contained in this privacy notice.

 This privacy notice describes how we collect and use personal information about you in relation to the use of our website and for our marketing purposes, in accordance with the General Data Protection Regulation (GDPR).

 If you have any questions about this privacy notice or how we handle your personal information, please contact us using the details set out in paragraph 15 below.
 You have the right to make a complaint at any time to the Information Commissioner’s Office (ICO), the UK supervisory authority, for data protection issues.
 We are here to help and encourage you to contact us to resolve your complaint first.
 More information about your legal rights can be found on the Information Commissioner’s website at https://ico.org.uk/your-data-matters/

 We will comply with data protection principles which say that the personal information we hold about you must be:

 1. Used lawfully, fairly and in a transparent way.

 |Personal data, or personal information, means any information about an individual from which that person can be identified.
 It does not include data where the identity has been removed (anonymous data).|